Platform ReviewUpdated 2026-04-18

 Procurement ProgramAudit Ready Claims

-Enterprises prioritizing durable removals and defensible claims benefit from a marketplace plus MRV/evidence infrastructure—especially if procurement is ongoing and audited.
+Enterprises prioritizing durable removals and defensible claims benefit from a marketplace plus MRV and evidence infrastructure, especially if procurement is ongoing, audited, integrated into larger climate programs, and large enough to justify negotiated portal and transfer workflows..

 ESG / Climate SaaS Providers